 All of us desire independence, an ability to be able to do what we want by ourselves.
 Visually impaired are no different.
 They want all the possible independence inside their abode, not just for their convenience, but also to ensure that their caretakers don’t have to be troubled all the time.

 To make things accessible and convenient for the blind within the home, you can start first up by changing the color scheme of the home interiors.
 Brighter colors help people with partial blindness to see things more easily.
 Next, you can improve the levels and controls of artificial lighting in the room, along with increasing the amount of natural light that enters different parts of the house.
 This allows caregivers to easily observe blind, minimizing the risk of injuries to them.

 It is really important to fix all the possible perpetrators of accidents such as loose or torn carpeting and flooring, broken staircases or missing handrails on stairs.
 You must ensure the staircase has continuous handrails on either side so that the blind can easily negate the steps by holding onto the handrail.

-It is every important to have a good all-in-one-type microwave, so use of stove can be limited.
+It is very important to have a good all-in-one-type microwave, so the use of a stove can be limited.
 Proper use of the refrigerator is really crucial.
 Advisably, try and put all the things in the fridge in a particular place.
-Arrangement of the fridge should be made in consultation with the visual impaired person and the arrangement should not be changed.
+The arrangement of the fridge should be made in consultation with the visually impaired person and the arrangement should not be changed.

 A blind person’s wardrobe needs special attention.
-For completely blind persons, you can have their wardrobe filled with pins with different number of dots.
+For completely blind people, you can have their wardrobe filled with pins having a different number of dots.
 These pins can be placed inside of the cloth to help identify the color.
 The pins being completely washing machine safe, once attached in a cloth can be left there forever.